WormBase/wormbase-architecture/transactor/README.md

 which was initially generating using the datomic "Appliance" AMI, using instructions from the Datomic [AWS docs][1].

-The _transactor_ folder contains all required files.
+This _transactor_ folder contains all required files.

 The Datomic transactors will run within the WormBase VPC; It is important to note that all relevant resources (Security Group(s),